 KXCR Training Facility: “The Holler”

 For 2021, KXCR has granted Red River Scramble attendees access to their training facility called “The Holler” in Clay City.
 The Holler sits on 1,700 acres and is a designated, motorcycle-only trail system, just 25 miles up the road from Lago Linda where the Rally is held.
 For folks that don’t have a plated motorcycle, or want to challenge themselves on motorcycle single-track versus the public jeep trails, this is your opportunity.
 Please note, anyone riding at the KXCR Training Facility is required to sign a waiver.
 See the links below for more details:

 Last year I received a handful of inquiries about dedicated off-road riding.
 Unfortunately, with the presence of the National Forest, off-road only riding is somewhat difficult around the gorge, however, there are a few opportunities not far away, specifically White Sulfur OHV Trail just north of Frenchburg.
 About 20 or so miles of wide single track, folks interested in less traveled dual-sport riding can pick up a permit at several of the local outlets and enjoy an afternoon of riding around Cave Run Lake.
 More information on White Sulfur OHV Trail can be found HERE.

 Red Bird Crest Trail System

-Part of the DBNF, similar to White Sulfur, Redbird Crest has over 100 miles motorized trails including large sections of designated motorcycle single track.
+Part of the DBNF, similar to White Sulfur, Redbird Crest has over 100 miles of motorized trails including over 12 miles of designated motorcycle single track.
 The nearest trailhead is about 45 miles south of Beattyville.
 Again, like White Sulfur, riders will need to purchase a riding permit from a designated location before taking to the trail.
 More information for Redbird Crest can be found HERE.